LeviMSmith/voyages-and-verve/CONTRIBUTING.md

 Configured work for mac:

-- Install brew LLVM, don't use macClang as c20 standards are not FULLY supported
+- ~~Install brew LLVM, don't use macClang as c20 standards are not FULLY supported~~ Using c++17 now.
+Any up to date compiler should work.
 - Export LLVM compiler
 - Configured config.cpp to prevent buffer overflow on mac